ValuedMammal/shellscrips/README.md

-# LN-shells
+# shellscrips
-shell scripts for lnd
+shell scripts and other stuff